turbot/guardrails-samples/policy_packs/gcp/cis_v200/section6/README.md

 > You can also update the policy settings in this policy pack directly in the Guardrails console.
 >
 > Please note your Terraform state file will then become out of sync and the policy settings should then only be managed in the console.
-> By default, the policies are set to `Check` in the pack's policy settings.
-To enable automated enforcements, you can switch these policies settings by adding a comment to the `Check` setting and removing the comment from one of the listed enforcement options:
+> By default, the policies are set to `Check` or `Skip` in the pack's policy settings.
+To enable automated enforcements, you can switch these policies settings by adding a comment to the `Check`/`Skip` setting and removing the comment from one of the listed enforcement options:

 ```hcl
 resource "turbot_policy_setting" "gcp_sql_instance_database_flags" {